K4KarolE/31_I_aM_Db_Bee/README.md

         - Change the font style to `Arial` in `settings_db.json \ skins \ [every skin] \ font_style`
         - and/or decrease the font size in `main.py \ around line 54 \ checkbox creation for loop \  font = (font_style, 12)`

-    - `Chrome driver path` field: `ChromeDriver` has no attributes -> will not be selectable in the browse window, how to avoid typing the path:
+    - `ChromeDriver path` field: `ChromeDriver` has no attributes -> will not be selectable in the browse window, how to avoid typing the path:
         - Rename / add `.exe` attribute to the driver
         - Select it in the browser window -> the path will be displyayed in the field
         - Remove the `.exe` ending from the path